arnabgcp/bookstore-springboot/README.md

 At the end of `terraform apply`, we need to wait for 60 minutes (DNS refresh takes time) to have a working cluster with application running on it

+For more information on the application functionality ,refer to Appendix B at the bottom of this document.

 ## Configure IAP and DNS

 For [Identity aware proxy (IAP)](https://cloud.google.com/iap/docs/enabling-kubernetes-howto)  , please follow google documentation.
 Please follow the setps only upto my-secret creation, further steps have been taken care while [Configure GKE cluster and deploy code](#Configure-GKE-cluster-and-deploy-code) execution prod setup section.